leefm0204/pipewire-termux-proot/README.md

 meson subprojects download
 ```

-4. move oboe/libobeo.so to the android ndk sysroot library target api folder and then oboe headers folder in obeo/include/oboe to android ndk syaroot include dirs . for example target api is 35 :
+4. move oboe/libobeo.so to the android ndk sysroot library target api folder and then mv oboe headers folder in obeo/include to android ndk syaroot include dirs . for example target api is 35 :

 ```bash
 mv oboe/libobeo.so $SYSROOT/usr/lib/aarch64-linux-android/35